What Is a Pitched Roof?

 25. Alternative Bow String Roof

-Alternative bowstring roof truss can be utilised for a span of about 20-30 metre.
+Alternative bowstring roof truss can be utilized for a span of about 20-30 metre.

 26. Quadrangular Roof